framesurge/perseus/docs/next/src/second-app.md

 ### `get_build_props()`

 This function is part of Perseus' secret sauce (actually *open* sauce), and it will be called when the CLI builds your app to create properties that the template will take (it expects a string, hence the serialization).
 Here, we just hard-code a greeting in to be used, but the real power of this comes when you start using the fact that this function is `async`.
 You might query a database to get a list of blog posts, or pull in a Markdown documentation page and parse it, the possibilities are endless!

+Note that this function returns a `StringResultWithCause<String>`, which means that it returns a normal Rust `Result<String, E>`, where `E` is a tuple of a `String` error message and a declaration of who caused the error (either the client or the server).
+This becomes important when you combine this rendering strategy with others, which are explained in depth later in the book.

 ### `template_fn()`